10 Steps on How to Plan a Road Trip! Ultimate Guide!

 Once you've briefed your plan, ask if people have questions.
 Remember, this is a learning experience for others, not a time for anyone to put themselves on a stage and show off all they know.
 So, provide the opportunity to ask questions.

-Next, with everyone’s questions answered, take a few minutes to ask people to explain different parts of the plan and how to do things when they happen.
-This will help reinforce the lessons learned and may help make people feel more involved, confident, and capable.
+Next, after everyone's questions are answered, take a few minutes to ask people to explain different parts of the plan and how to do things when they happen.
+This will help reinforce the lessons learned and may make people feel more involved, confident, and capable.

 10. What to Pack for a Road Trip